 The other problem I see is folks that achieve their resolution, but are unhappy.
 Achieving a goal is not the same thing as succeeding.
 Focus on the final outcome (the why behind your why).
 Why do you want to change your weight?
 Is it really about a number or is that you want to have more energy or feel stronger?
 If you lose weight, but do it in an unhealthy way and end up with less vitality, you will never feel happy with the completion of your goal.
 Focusing on the outcome and taking steps to create that outcome will make you feel better in the long run.
 Perhaps you want to have a stronger body, so you might create a habit (not a resolution) to do yoga every day (that’s right, for 5 minutes, baby!).
 Or you want to have more energy and you choose to eat healthier to achieve that with the new habit of eating at least one green veggie every day (just 1, you can do that right?).
 Or like me, maybe you need to clear away some overwhelm in your life and settle on meditation as a tool for accomplishing that.

 You got this!
-No matter how small, it’s better to create a new habit for 2014 than to be repeating the same resolution in 2015 demoralized.
+No matter how small, it’s better to create a new habit this year than to be repeating the same resolution next year demoralized.